• Skip to main content

 It might be easier to start with what they’re not.
 Trigger points definitely aren’t muscle knots.
 Although that might perfectly describe the sensation, muscles can’t get themselves into knots.

-Whilst there’s no agreed medical definition of what a trigger point actually is, practitioners will use your symptoms and touch to locate them.
+Whilst there’s no agreed medical definition of what a trigger point actually is, practitioners will use your symptoms in an attempt to locate them.

 They’re looking for tight bands of muscle tissue that are painful to touch and may produce a twitch in the muscle when direct pressure is applied.

-Interestingly, studies show even experts can’t reliably locate trigger points unless they’re directed by other information, such as a person’s symptoms.
+Interestingly, studies show even experts can’t reliably locate trigger points unless they’re directed by their patients.

 What can objective measures tell us about trigger points?